AppFlowy-IO/AppFlowy/doc/CONTRIBUTING.md

 #### Helping Others

-Helping other members of the community by answering questions having #technical-help-wanted or #general-help-wanted hashtags on the forum
+Helping other members of the community by answering questions having "Technical help wanted" or "General help wanted" labels on the [forum](https://github.com/AppFlowy-IO/appflowy/discussions)

 #### Submit a Patch

 We love to receive Pull Requests.
 - If you are a beginner or a newcomer, here are some tasks for you to get ramped up:
     - Fix a typo in code
-    - Fix a typo in the documentation (see this section)
+    - Fix a typo in the documentation (WIP)
-    - Awesome issues for beginners or newcomers (link)
+    - Awesome issues for beginners or newcomers (WIP)
     - Provide feedback on the proposed features (link)
     - Review Pull Requests (link)
 - If you are ready to code (maybe a lot), please submit a patch!
-    - (To Do: guidelines)
+    - (WIP: guidelines)
-    - (To Do: Code Style)
+    - (WIP: Code Style)

 #### Tell Us